Dispensation

 A dispensation is a distinct administration through which God governs His relationship with mankind in a specific period of redemptive history.
 Paul uses the Greek oikonomia (usually translated "dispensation" in KJV, "stewardship/administration" in modern versions) for God's ordered plan: "making known to us the mystery of his will...as a plan (oikonomia) for the fullness of time" (Ephesians 1:9–10).
 Dispensationalism (developed formally by J.N.
 Darby, popularized by the Scofield Bible) identifies 7 distinct dispensations — Innocence, Conscience, Government, Promise, Law, Grace, and Kingdom — each with specific conditions, responsibilities, and divine tests.
 The key insight: God has not always dealt with mankind in the same way.
 The Mosaic Law governing Israel is not the identical administration as the New Covenant governing the church.

-Dispensation (n., Webster 1828): The act of dealing out or distributing; the distribution of good and evil by God to man, or the method or system by which he superintends and governs the world.
-A dispensation of Providence is a particular event by which God carries his designs into effect.
+Dispensation (n., Webster 1828): The act of dealing out or distributing; the distribution of good and evil by God to man, or the method or system by which He superintends and governs the world.
+A dispensation of Providence is a particular event by which God carries His designs into effect.
 "The Mosaic dispensation" — the system of laws and ordinances given through Moses.
 "The Christian dispensation" — the system of doctrines and duties revealed by Christ.

 The word "dispensation" in popular usage has drifted to mean "special permission" or "exception to a rule" (as in "receiving a dispensation from fasting").
 While etymologically related, this usage loses the redemptive-historical and administrative meaning.
 Within dispensationalism itself, critics note that hyper-literalism about Israel's future can create a bifurcated Bible where the church and Israel have almost entirely separate purposes and promises — a view covenant theologians argue cuts against the unity of God's redemptive plan.
 The cure is letting oikonomia do its biblical work: God's one plan, unfolding through distinct but coherent phases.